flass/pantagruel/README.md

 Main options are to use either:
 - the automated [install_dependencies.sh] shell script (for Debian systems; tested on Ubuntu 18.04)
-- (NEW!) the [Dockerfile] to generate a Docker image containing all dependencies; use that image to run `pantagruel` commmands within the environment provided by the container
+- the [Dockerfile] to generate a Docker image containing all dependencies; use that image to run `pantagruel` commmands within the environment provided by the container
+- pull a docker image from the repository at [Quay.io]

 -------------